full control of your digital advertising. Try Free for 14 Days

 Widespread Contextual Targeting Strategies

-Let’s consider simple examples of contextual targeting strategies advertisers can apply to their programmatic campaigns.
+Let’s consider simple examples of contextual programmatic advertising strategies that advertisers can apply to their campaigns.
 To implement contextual targeting, advertisers should buy traffic from supply-side platforms that include site page categories and keywords in bid requests.

 Category Contextual Targeting